yeganaabbaszadeh/FlaskRESTful-Store-API/README.md

 - The API must be able to show all the deals by that has been produced by the client
 - The API must be able to show all the Clients who bought given PC
 - The API must be able to show the best buyer of the year (who spends the most money)

-Please add the README file and show the routes and GET, POST methods - VERY IMPORTANT!!!
-The routes depend on you.

-NO need to create the client part.